 The sheer speed, scale and depth of the change brought to personal and working lives is unrelenting and unprecedented.
 But are there lessons can we take from the experience of the last 20 months or so, that can help us improve organisational responses and performance in future periods of rapid and unpredictable change?

 One key area is to proactively build organisational resilience – which means that your teams feel confident to take a risk and step out to face business challenges head-on.
-It’s something that Gartner have identified in their research – where they talk about the need shift the focus from efficiency first to resilience.
+It’s something that Gartner has identified in their research – where they talk about the need shift the focus from efficiency first to resilience.